teemuvantti/portfolio2/README.md

 I used simple div elements for the content on the site and a cheeky little blur effect on the pictures which is done with CSS.

-We were required to use Javascript for the page so I added a simple contact form on the contact.html page.
+We were required to use Javascript for the page so I added a "Top" button for the site to automatically scroll to the top and a simple contact form on the contact.html page.
 This was done with Javascript and I found the template online, did a bit of CSS to alter it to my liking.
 Didn't go through PHP to actually make it work, but I guess that's ok.

 For the issues - I'm kind of sorry but there wasn't any major issues to be honest!
 The biggest issue was publishing it through GitHub but after a bit of research and a little headache I noticed I hadn't changed the settings under "GitHub pages" to master branch.
 My bad.